The64thGamer/cheeseepedia/content/2e8bj9qz9t41m7si/content.md

 ]
-**Dingo Star** was a member of the Wolf Pack 5, an animatronic band created by Creative Engineering.{{< cite 1 >}} He was a parody of real life musician [Ringo Starr](https://en.wikipedia.org/wiki/Ringo_Starr), who played drums for [The Beatles](https://en.wikipedia.org/wiki/The_Beatles).
-He was voiced by an unknown member of the band Clutch.{{< cite 2 >}} Later on, he would become Dook LaRue in the successor animatronic band, The Rock-afire Explosion.
+**Dingo Star** was a member of the Wolf Pack 5, an animatronic band created by Creative Engineering.[1]
+He was a parody of real life musician [Ringo Starr](https://en.wikipedia.org/wiki/Ringo_Starr), who played drums for [The Beatles](https://en.wikipedia.org/wiki/The_Beatles).
+He was voiced by an unknown member of the band Clutch.[2]
+Later on, he would become Dook LaRue in the successor animatronic band, The Rock-afire Explosion.

 ## Appearance